Delaware Route 24: Route description

 DE 24 begins at the Maryland border, where the road continues west into that state as MD 348.
 From the state line the route heads east on two-lane undivided Sharptown Road.
 The road heads through agricultural areas with some woods and homes, crossing Cod Creek before curving to the northeast and crossing Tussocky Branch.
 DE 24 runs to the south of Laurel Airport and passes homes, crossing Little Creek to the north of Horseys Pond before it enters the town of Laurel.
 At this point, the route turns north onto West Street and runs through residential areas.
 DE 24 curves east and becomes West Market Street, crossing the Delmarva Central Railroad's Delmarva Subdivision line at-grade as it continues into the downtown area of Laurel.
 At the Central Avenue junction, the route becomes East Market Street and runs southeast, bending east onto East 4th Street and heading through areas of homes to the south of Records Pond.
 At the eastern edge of Laurel, DE 24 comes to an intersection with US 13.

 Past Laurel, DE 24 heads east on Laurel Road through farmland with some woodland and homes, crossing James Branch.
 The route then passes to the north of Trap Pond State Park, with Trap Pond Road heading south to provide access to the state park.
 The road continues east through a mix of farms and woods with occasional residences, reaching an intersection with Millsboro Highway in Mission.
 Here, DE 24 turns north onto Millsboro Highway, with the road running northeast.
 Farther along, residential development increases as the road crosses into the town of Millsboro.
 At this point the road name becomes Laurel Road as it passes homes and reaches an intersection with US 113/DE 20.
-Past this intersection, DE 24 turns north-northeast on Washington Street.
-The two routes split into a one-way pair that heads north, following Main Street eastbound and Washington Street westbound.
-The road crosses the Delmarva Central Railroad's Indian River Subdivision line at-grade.
-The one-way pair heads through the downtown area of Millsboro, rejoining along two-way Main Street and crossing Indian River to the east of Millsboro Pond.
-A short distance later, the route comes to an intersection with the southern terminus of DE 30.
+DE 24 turns north onto DuPont Boulevard and runs concurrently with US 113 and DE 20, while continuing north-northeast on Washington Street continues as DE 24 Business.
+DE 24 continues along DuPont Boulevard before exiting onto the North Millsboro Bypass, continuing east and crossing Millsboro Pond.
+A connector road allows access to DE 30.
+DE 24 Business then rejoins DE 24 at a light with Hollyville Road and John J. Williams Highway, and the route continues east as John J. Williams Highway.